E-commerce in China

 Online marketplaces

-• These also provide easy payment methods and a user friendly environment.
-Alipay and WeChat Pay are Chinese market leaders in online payments.
+- These also provide easy payment methods and a user friendly environment. and WeChat are Chinese market leaders in online payments.

-All this is not to say that selling your products on a Chinese platform is free from drawbacks.
+However, selling your products on a Chinese platform does have disadvantages.
 For example, most Chinese marketplaces require the seller to pay import taxes for your customer in China.
+For this, you need a Chinese customs agent.
+They will arrange the payment of Chinese import taxes such as import VAT.

-The reach of Chinese e-commerce platforms (in Dutch) is enormous, while it is incredibly easy to open a local shop on a platform.
-As an added benefit, Chinese platforms are continuously investing in new technology, such as blockchain applications, data collection to drive sales, virtual showrooms, digital payment, and fast delivery or customer service.
-China is far ahead of the Netherlands in this field, with the Canton Fair, one of China's largest trade fairs, already exploring the possibilities of digital trade fairs and exhibitions on platforms, for example.
-And the best thing is, you and your shop can piggyback these developments to the top.
+The reach of Chinese e-commerce platforms is enormous, while it is incredibly easy to open a local shop on a platform.
+As an added benefit, Chinese platforms are continuously investing in new technology, such as blockchain applications, data collection to drive sales, virtual showrooms and digital payments.
+China is far ahead of the Netherlands in this field and your online shop can benefit from these developments.

 Copy and photos